junggeehoon/flight-controller/README.md

 # First Step: Measuring accurate angle with IMU <a name="step1"></a>
 The first goal of our project is to use two motors and IMU to create a seesaw-looking testing bed for PID control on only the y-axis.
 A critical initial step in this process involves obtaining a precise and stable measurement of the system's angle, which serves as a fundamental component of our feedback control system.
 The PID controller begins by reading $\theta$, the current pitch angle, and compares it to a target value.
 Based on this comparison, adjustments are made using the Proportional, Integral, and Derivative constants to align the actual angle with the desired angle.

+The accelerometer has unstable reading but it demonstrates minimal long-term drift, maintaining a relatively stable baseline.
+In contrast, the gyroscope provides highly accurate measurements that are consistent and precise in the short term, but it is susceptible to gradual drift, accumulating errors over extended periods.

 ## Accelerometer <a name="accel"></a>
-The given example code in class utilizes readings from a magnetometer, gyroscope, and accelerator to compute roll, pitch, and yaw angles, causing a major drawback in the considerable amount of time (>3min) used in just calibrating for the IMU despite its relative accuracy.
-Knowing the magnetometer is the most time-consuming component in calibration, our solution used only the gyroscope and accelerometer readings for pitch calculation.
+One way to measure the pitch angle is utilizing accelermoter in the IMU which measures linear acceleration in the X, Y, and Z axes.
+The formula to determine $\theta_A$, the pitch angle from acceleromter reading is:

-Accelerometer alone: $\theta_A = \arctan(\frac{ax}{\sqrt{ay^2+az^2}})$
+$\theta_A = \arctan(\frac{a_x}{\sqrt{a_y^2+a_z^2}})$

-Gyrscope alone: $\theta_G = \theta_G + \omega \cdot dt$
+Here, $a_x, a_y, a_y$ represent the acceleration readings along the X, Y, and Z axes, respectively.
+This calculation uses the gravitational components of the accelerometer readings to determine how tilted the device is relative to the horizontal plane.

 ## Gyroscope <a name="gyro"></a>
-The accelerometer has unstable reading but it demonstrates minimal long-term drift, maintaining a relatively stable baseline.
-In contrast, the gyroscope provides highly accurate measurements that are consistent and precise in the short term, but it is susceptible to gradual drift, accumulating errors over extended periods.
+Gyroscope measures an object's angular rate with respect to an inertial reference frame.
+Our IMU, the ICM-20948, outputs three digital signals representing the angular rates for the X, Y, and Z axes.
+The angle can be calculated using the equation below, where $\omega$ represents the angular rate in degrees per second, $dt$ is the elapsed time, and $\theta_G$ denotes the pitch angle in degrees.

+$\theta_G = \theta_G + \omega \cdot dt$

 ## Complementary Filter  <a name="filter"></a>
 A complementary filter is used to combine the features of both and optimize the pitch reading, thus leading to: